global-asp/asp-source/en/0347_the-monkey-and-the-crocodile.md

 As soon as they were
 there, the monkey
 climbed the tree and
-said, “Thank you for the
+said, "Thank you for the
 ride, my dear friend.
 Goodbye, now you can
 go home!"
 But the